nicola-prosser/fend-maps/README.md

 Run npm start
 The application will open in your browser at the address: localhost:3000

+the service worker is available: npm run serve
+Then visit localhost:5000

 ###Dependencies
 You will need npm
 The project was built using React